Columns: No Margins, No Limits, No Kidding!

 One day she will not want to eat.
 If her temperature has dropped below 100 degrees F, this is your signal that you need to call work and tell them you won’t be in!

 When she becomes a Velcro Dog, and sticks to you where ever you go, she is in the first stage of labor.
 She will do more digging and panting, while her cervix does its job of thinning and opening.
 The contractions are what helps this process.
-It cannot be hurried, so please don’t pull out the oxytocin.
+It cannot be hurried, so please don’t pull out the ii oxytocin, a bonding hormone (instant information).

 Once you see a fluid filled bubble, you will know that the cervix is close to being fully opened but don’t interfere.
 Don’t hover, unusual actions can stress her and could even delay delivery.
 Unless your bitch is pushing, she is not ready to deliver.